storacha/learnyouw3up/problems/1-space-out/problem.md

 Yes - each space has a DID as well!

 Anyway, lets get started.
 Create a _new_ file for your solution e.g. `ex2.mjs`.
-Import the w3up library and create the client as before.
+Import the Storacha client library and create the client as before.
 Now, you need to create a space - a place you can upload data to...but wait, there's a catch.
 To make your space usable, you need to "provision" it.
 There's two options here.
 You can provision it with your account OR you can redeem a coupon.
 If you don't have a coupon or are unsure what to do, choose option 1.

 **1. Create a space and provision it using your own account.**